takahser/nem-library-docs/docs/index.md

 ## Changelog

-### 0.5.1

-- BrainPassword must be at least a 12 word password to avoid collitions

 ### 0.5.0

 - TransactionHttp: Added getByHash method that returns a particular Transaction
+- BrainPassword must be at least a 12 word password to avoid collitions
+- SimpleWallet has readFromWLT & writeWLTFile methods to persist it
+- BrainWallet has readFromWLT & writeWLTFile methods to persist it
+- Wallet has static walletTypeGivenWLT(wlt: string): WalletType method
+- Created WalletType enum

 ### 0.4.0